Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Experiments

-Figure \ref{fig:qualitative} provides a qualitative comparison, illustrating \modelname{}’s visual fidelity.
-The 6DGS baseline, trained on sparse views (40 views for composability experiments and 20 views for others), often overfits, producing floating noise artifacts in novel views.
-AGP-initialized 6DGS reduces these artifacts but does not eliminate them.
-In contrast, \modelname{} leverages its foundation model priors to largely mitigate floating noise, though it may appear slightly blurry in some cases.
-After brief fine-tuning, \modelname{} significantly enhances visual quality, capturing intricate details such as vasculature and bone interfaces with superior clarity compared to 6DGS, which are critical for clinical interpretation and diagnostic accuracy.
+Figures \ref{fig:qualitative1} and \ref{fig:qualitative2} provide a qualitative comparison across all methods.
+The 6DGS baseline, trained on 20 sparse views per scan, often overfits, producing floating noise artifacts in novel views.
+AGP-initialized 6DGS reduces these artifacts but does not fully eliminate them.
+In contrast, \modelname{} leverages its learned generalizable priors to largely mitigate floating noise, though it may appear slightly blurry in some cases.
+After brief fine-tuning, \modelname{} significantly enhances visual quality, capturing intricate details such as vasculature and bone interfaces with superior clarity, which are critical for clinical interpretation and diagnostic accuracy.